SE-ML/se-ml.github.io/_pages/about.md

 On this website we collect, validate and share engineering best practices for software including ML components.
 To this end, <a href="/members">we</a> study the scientific and popular literature and engage with machine learning practitioners.

-For more information access our <a href="/practices">catalog of ML engineering best practices</a> or read our annual report on the <a href="">State of Engineering Practices for Machine Learning</a>.
+For more information access our <a href="/practices">catalog of ML engineering best practices</a> or read our annual report on the <a href="/report2020">State of Engineering Practices for Machine Learning</a>.